How can I choose who can present in Microsoft Teams?

 There are three roles to choose from: co-organizerpresenter, and attendee.
 Co-organizers and presenters share most organizer permissions, while attendees are more controlled.

-Below are the specific capabilities of each role:
+Below are the capabilities for each role:

 Before a meeting